 Reviewing the rationale for two proposed platforms to facilitate global dialogue and collaboration on health and wars and conflicts including The Lancet-AUB International Conference on Health and War/Armed Conflict in November 2018 and a global network for research and action on health and wars and conflicts

 Through the multiple presentations and fruitful discussions during this event, the meeting offered a space for thoughtful reviews and critical discussions, while paving the way towards adopting strategic directions and planning for the next steps.

 The main outcomes of this meeting will be compiled in a comprehensive and structured paper that is expected to be submitted to a referred journal focusing on the field of health in armed conflict.

-The Faculty of Health Sciences (FHS) at the American University of Beirut (AUB), host of this meeting, is the oldest school of public health in the region (founded in 1954) as is its public health graduate program.
+The FHS at AUB, host of this meeting, is the oldest school of public health in the region (founded in 1954) as is its public health graduate program.
 FHS has lived through all the turmoil of Lebanon and the region, and has been deeply engaged with health issues in the area of research, policy development and practice.
 In this turbulent region, this also means engaging with the subject of health and armed conflicts.
 The Lancet-AUB Commission on Syria has been one of the most visible recent examples for such engagement.
-While the Commission has focused on the health dimensions of the Syrian conflict, many of these dimensions are themselves global in nature and are thus of direct interest to this meeting which has a global scope.
+While the Commission has focused on the health dimensions of the Syrian conflict, many of these dimensions are themselves global in nature and are thus of direct interest to this meeting which had a global scope.
 The research and discussions within and related to the subjects and inquiry of the Commission have contributed to the observations made and questions raised in this meeting.

-Finally, the meeting comes at an important juncture as the Commission prepares to issue its report during the International Conference on Health and Armed Conflict that will also be held at AUB later this year, while it prepares itself for the post-report phase in terms of implementation of the report’s recommendations.
+Finally, the meeting comes at an important juncture as the Commission prepares to issue its report during the International Conference on Health and Armed Conflict that will also be held at AUB in November 2018, while it prepares itself for the post-report phase in terms of implementation of the report's recommendations.